Sonam Wangchuk: Ice Stupa

-In January 2014, Wangchuk started a project called the Ice Stupa.
-His aim was to find a solution to the water crisis being faced by the farmers of Ladakh in the critical planting months of April and May before the natural glacial melt waters start flowing.
-By the end of February in 2014, they had successfully built a two-storey prototype of an ice stupa which could store roughly 150,000 litres of winter stream water which nobody wanted at the time.
+In late 2013, Wangchuk built an artificial glacier using the "Ice Stupa" technique developed by him.
+These cone-shaped ice heaps were used to store stream water during the winters and release the water during late spring as they start melting, which is used for agriculture.
+He developed this solution while researching to resolve the water crisis faced by the farmers of Ladakh during the months of April and May before the natural glacial melt waters start flowing.
+In February 2014, he built a two-storey prototype, which could store roughly 150000 litre of water.